TAM for Tribes

 Tribal agencies may develop their own TAM plans or participate in their state Department of Transportation (DOT)’s group TAM plan.
 If the tribe only receives 5311(c) funds directly through FTA, then the state DOT is not required to solicit the tribe’s participation in its group plan.
 However, if the tribe requests to participate, then the state DOT must accept the tribe into its group plan.

-In addition, a tribe can choose to develop its own plan, or serve as the sponsor of a tribal group plan that includes other tribal agencies of similar interests and experiences.
+In addition, a tribe can choose to serve as the sponsor of a tribal group plan that includes other tribal agencies of similar interests and experiences.
 Unlike traditional group plan sponsors, a tribe can both sponsor and participate in the group plan.
-The group plan sponsor will submit TAM data, including targets, for group plan participants.
-Tribes completing their own group plan will report their TAM data and targets on their own.

 The Group Plan Sponsor Workbook provides further detail on identifying participants and developing group TAM plans.